People and culture

 Inclusion

-In 2021, Woodside launched its Inclusion and Diversity Strategy 2021-2025, which focuses on achieving an inclusive culture with diverse representation throughout the organisation.
+In 2021, Woodside launched its five year Inclusion and Diversity strategy, focused on achieving an inclusive culture with diverse representation throughout the organisation.

-Early career pathways continue to attract First Nations talent to the organization with 3.7% of the Graduate Program and 4.6% of the 2024/2025 Summer Vacation program identifying as First Nations.
+Early career pathways continue to attract Indigenous Australian talent to the organisation with 9.3% of the Graduate Program and 2% of the 2025/2026 Summer Vacation program identifying as Indigenous Australian.

-In 2024, Woodside continued to participate in the Jawun Program with six employees participating in six weeklong on-country secondments, and seven members of the Woodside senior leadership team undertaking mini-immersions.
+In 2025, Woodside continued to participate in the Jawun Program with nine employees participating in six weeklong oncountry secondments, and three members of the Woodside senior leadership team undertaking mini-immersions.
 This program allows Woodside employees to share skills and knowledge, support capacity development and build relationships with indigenous communities.
-In August, Woodside hosted an Indigenous CEO as part of the Indigenous Leader in Residence program, for a week of shadowing the cadence of some of the company’s Executives and senior leaders.
-Woodside also supported three senior female leaders to attend the bi-annual Stories of Female Leadership convention in Broome, a consortium bringing senior Indigenous female leaders together with delegates from corporate and government for a three day networking and connection opportunity

 Gender participation

-The company reached 11.7% female representation in trades/technician roles (from 8.8% in 2021).
-Continued efforts include a focus on apprentice and trainee programs, the implementation of the Women in Operations Working Group, and the development of an I&D Strategy focused on gender representation for our Mexico workforce.
+The company reached 12.7% female representation in trades/technician roles (from 11.7% in 2024).
+Continued efforts include a focus on apprentice and trainee programs, the implementation of the Women in Operations Working Group, and the development of an I&D strategy focused on gender representation for our Mexico workforce.
 Each year we report on our gender equality progress for the Australia-based employee workforce by lodging an annual report with the Workplace Gender Equality Agency (WGEA).

 Woodside also supports parents and carers in successfully balancing work and personal responsibilities.
 We provide paid parental leave, superannuation arrangements and ensure this type of leave is accessible to all employees across the globe.